alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 #base      /opt/apps/software/lang/Anaconda3/2024.02-1
 ```

-<br>Activating Qiime2 on HPC
+<br><ins>Activating Qiime2 on HPC</ins>
+<br>NOTE: this is different than how conda is activated on a local drive or personal computer!
+<br>For each new session, make sure you perform the following prior to activating Qiime2:
+  1. Start an interactive job
+  2. Load anaconda module
 ```
 source activate qiime2
 ```
-<ins>NOTE: this is different than how conda is activated on a personal computer!</ins>

 <br>Set working directory along the path to where the directory where the sequences are stored.
 <br>For example, if your sequences are found in /home/project/sequences, set your working directory to /home/project